Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Experiments

 As one of the evaluation, we defined the sum of distances between normalized point clouds as the metric error, since it was difficult to measure the true values of extrinsic parameters in real-world experiments.

 $N_{L_i}$ represent the number of point clouds observed by the LiDARs to be calibrated.

 The robot was moved remotely to collect data, and extrinsic calibration was performed for each method.
 Similar to the simulation, the initial position of the extrinsic parameters was randomly perturbed with a maximum noise of 0.2 m in translation and 5.0 deg in rotation from design value.
 For the estimation of the motion trajectory, we used an in-house SLAM device mounted on the robot.
+We conducted optimization using the proposed method by utilizing both the SLAM trajectory and initial extrinsic parameters as input.
 Figure \ref{fig:real_env}(a) shows the observation scenes.
 In the scene 1, boxes that were 0.25 m height and these were placed aroud the robot.
 The various type of objects were placed around the robot in scene 2.

 To evaluate the proposed noise removal module, we applied it to the object point clouds and calculated the precision, recall and F-score.
+To obtain ground truth for the box point cloud, we performed plane removal and manually cropped the point cloud based on the size of the box.
 For comparison, we compared these values with traditional methods which are SOR\cite{SOR} and DSOR\cite{DSOR}.
-We used the same parameters $(\rm k, {\rm C}_s = (20, 0.01)$ for all methods and used the same parameter ${\rm C}_r = 3.0$ for DSOR and proposed method.
+We used the same parameters $(\rm k, {\rm C}_s) = (20, 0.01)$ for all methods and used the same parameter ${\rm C}_r = 3.0$ for DSOR and proposed method.